sourcegraph/about/blogposts/announcing-sourcegraph-3.3.md

 While it was simple, it presented some problems:
 Sourcegraph would fetch and list all repositories accessible to the token which often included both an account’s private repositories, as well as the repositories from associated GitHub orgs.

+### Why manual enabling and disabling was problematic

 Once dealing with more than a few dozen repositories (most of our customers have many thousands), manually enabling each repository was time consuming, and often resulted in scripted GraphQL queries with selection logic.